http trigger is the most common trigger type. It creates a REST endpoint that executes your flow when called.

 Validate authorization header:Request Validation

-Use the request node to validate incoming data:CORS
+Use the request node to validate incoming data:File Uploads

 Configure CORS in your project settings to allow cross-origin requests:Rate Limiting